Sign In

 • Family includes spouses, partners, parents, adult children, siblings, and chosen family (close friends, co-parents) — anyone the client wants involved, within clinical boundaries.
 The clinical team helps decide who to include and when.

-• No. Family support sessions, education groups, visitation, and quarterly family weekends are included in your loved one's program of care at no additional charge.
+• No. Family support sessions, education groups, and visitation are included in your loved one's program of care at no additional charge.

 • Yes.
 Structured in-person visitation begins after the first two weeks.
-The clinical team schedules in-person visits, campus tours for loved ones, and family weekend logistics on a rhythm that supports the clinical work.
+For loved ones who are out of state or unable to attend in person, virtual family visitation is available weekly.
+The clinical team schedules visits and campus tours on a rhythm that supports the clinical work.

 • Admissions gives every family a direct line into the clinical team at intake.
 Operational items — visitation logistics, ROI paperwork, travel — are handled by admissions, and your loved one's primary clinician is the point of contact for clinical questions once an ROI is in place.